-Toshi was appointed to the Board of TMR in June 2014.
-Toshi is chair of the Investment Committee.
+Toshiaki (Toshi) was appointed to the Board of the Company in June 2014.
+Toshi served as chair of the Investment Committee.

-Toshi is a General Manager of the International Business Development Department of Tokio Marine Holdings, Inc., the principal holding company of the Tokio Marine Group.
-Toshi is a member of the Audit Committee Governance Team responsible for overseeing and planning the effective governance structure of the international operation of the group.
-He chairs audit committees of various group companies worldwide including those in North, Central and South America, and Asia as well as the reinsurance operation.
+Toshi was General Manager of the International Business Development Department of Tokio Marine Holdings, Inc., the principal holding company of the Tokio Marine Group.
+Toshi has been a member of the Audit Committee Governance Team responsible for overseeing and planning the effective governance structure of the international operation of the group.
+He chaired audit committees of various group companies worldwide including those in North, Central and South America, and Asia as well as the reinsurance operation.